Sirai: Plot

 Anthony's servant Marudhu takes care of Bhagirathi's needs.
 Soon, Anthony realises his mistakes and his attitude and behaviour change.
 He helps his worker Muthu marry his lover Jilla, daughter of Ondriyam, by gifting his lands to him.
 Anthony helps Bhagirathi's father financially to get her three sisters married on the same day.
 Gradually, he advises everyone to hand over his financial matters to Bhagirathi and people start gossiping about their relationship.
 He stops drinking, smoking, womanising, and his house is converted into a proper living place.
 Though Bhagirathi is happy that he is a changed person, she frequently reminds him of his sins which caused harm to many.

 One day, Anthony suffers a paralytic attack and becomes bedridden.
 He regrets all his sins, particularly to Bhagirathi, who now takes care of him.
 She even nurses him in the absence of his servant.
 Anthony requests Marudhu to locate Raghupathi and bring him.
 Raghupathi is found and agrees to come the next day.
 On the same night, Anthony becomes weak.
 He requests Bhagirathi to sing the song which she sang when she was happily married and which tempted him to molest her.
 Listening to her song, Anthony dies.
 When Anthony's coffin leaves, Bhagirathi realises how he took care of her and cries that she has no one to take care of her now.

-Raghupathi comes after the coffin has left and in a selfish tone asks Bhagirathi to join him the next day.
+Raghupathi comes after the coffin has left and asks Bhagirathi to join him the next day.
 She refuses and tells him that a couple should be together in good and bad times.
 When she needed him the most, he deserted her; though Anthony molested her for his momentary pleasure, he regretted his mistake and took great care of her, treating her with respect till his end.
 So she would be proud to be Anthony's widow rather than the wife of a self-centered husband who did not take care of his life partner.
 She removes her tali, the symbol of their marriage, and continues to live in Anthony's house.